My Campaign Message

-The slogan of the Unity Party is "Not left, not right, but forward."
+The Unity Party’s slogan is: "Not left, not right, but forward."
 This echoes the words of Petra Kelly, a co-founder of Germany's Green Party, who said that "Greens are neither left nor right -- we are in front."

 I was a Green Party candidate for state representative in 1996, and for Congress five times from 2010 through 2018.
 I was inspired by the values that the Green Party claimed to represent: including nonviolence, ecology, social justice, respect for diversity, personal and global responsibility, grassroots democracy, and decentralization.
 I learned from experience that the Green Party doesn't live up to these values.

-The slogan "Unity in Diversity" would be a good ethic for the Unity Party.
+I think the slogan "Unity in Diversity" would be a good ethic for the Unity Party.
 It has been used by a variety of religious and political groups as an expression of harmony and celebration of multiculturalism based on an understanding that our differences enrich human interactions.
 As Mohandas Gandhi once said: "Our ability to reach unity in diversity will be the beauty and the test of our civilisation.:

 The preamble of South Africa's constitution of 1996 incorporates the term "Unity in Diversity" as a central tenet of post-apartheid South Africa.

-Thomas Jefferson argued that future generations could not be bound by the systems designed by our "barbarous ancestors."
-He proposed that every generation should write its own constitution, once every nineteen years.
-I would say a new constitutional convention should be held at least once every twenty years.
+Thomas Jefferson believed that future generations could not be bound by the systems designed by their ancestors.
+He argued that every generation should write its own constitution, once every nineteen years.
+I agree that a new constitutional convention should be held at least once every twenty years.

 As the second US President, John Adams, said about Congress: "It should be in miniature, an exact portrait of the people at large.
 It should think, feel, reason, and act like them."

 I offer to stand as a Unity Party candidate for Colorado’s Third Congressional District in 2024, if Unity Party members vote to approve my nomination at their state nomination assembly.